mitre/fhir-exercises/Exercise_4/docs/part-3.md

     * **US Core Smoking Status Observation Profile**
     * US Core Vital Signs Profile

-Looking at the complete list of US Core Profiles one might notice that **SMOKING STATUS** again!
-It was in the EHR data we saw, and it was in the USCDI criteria... we’ll revisit this example soon...
+Looking at the complete list of US Core Profiles one might notice **Smoking Status** again.
+It was in the EHR data we saw, and it was in the USCDI criteria.
+We'll revisit this example soon.

 ### IG navigation example by detailed US Core walkthrough